Esther-ParraMora/ERM-detection/README.md

 # Epiretinal Membrane Detection in Optical Coherence Tomography Retinal Images using Deep Learning
 Article link: https://ieeexplore.ieee.org/document/9477630

-This is a repository for the trained models to detect ERM in OCT B-scans, the best model for each architecture.
+This is a repository for the trained models to detect ERM in OCT B-scans (the best model for each architecture).

 ### Architectures:
 <ul>